-This project – Assistive Devices for empowering disAbled People through robotic Technologies – is part of the Interreg VA France (Channel) England Programme and will run from the start of 2017 to the end of 2020.
+This project – Assistive Devices for empowering disAbled People through robotic Technologies – was part of the Interreg VA France (Channel) England Programme.

 - To develop technological innovations for the welfare, quality of life, well-being, home care and independent living of people with severe disabilities